 Both Google and Bing have highlighted the importance of local SEO for businesses: over 20 per cent of desktop queries and around 50 per cent of mobile queries are local in nature.
 If optimisation is done well, you could be one of the first businesses customers see when they conduct their online search, meaning you could secure customers who may have never heard of your business before.

-Business insurance specialists, Premier BusinessCare, have many years’ experience working with UK businesses and actively use digital channels to target market.
-So they have shared some great local SEO tips that independent businesses could benefit from in order to out-perform their local rivals in web searches.
+Business insurance specialist Premier BusinessCare, actively uses digital channels to target its market.
+Here, the company shares some great local SEO tips that independent businesses could benefit from in order to out-perform their local rivals in web searches.
 Take a look at what you need to do to get started.

 If you are just starting your business, you may want to consider how the name can impact how easily new customers find you in searches.